HIIM-PERINEDO/zagreb_dhcp/sMRI/README.md

 - The current parameters from DrawEM in dhcp performs better than DrawEM1p3, and should ideally be used (currently NOT implemented)

 ## 3. Neonatal-5TT
-Run
+Run script neonatal-5TT.sh

-Runs an adapted version of Manuel Bleza's [neonatal-5TT(https://git.ecdf.ed.ac.uk/jbrl/neonatal-5TT) to achieve MRtrix 5TT image
+This runs an adapted version of Manuel Bleza's procedure [neonatal-5TT](https://git.ecdf.ed.ac.uk/jbrl/neonatal-5TT) to achieve MRtrix 5TT image